tkerby/flipperzero-firmware-wPlugins/applications/external/seos/README.md

 - Support for larger message wrapping/unwrapping
 - When parsing incoming data, use buffer + len instead of BitBuffer so I can increment buffer pointer as I parse header(s)
 - CMAC checking where I missed it

-## Keys

-The app uses all 00 keys by default.
-If you'd like to use your own keys, use the format of the `keys-example.txt` to specify them, and place into `SD Card/apps_data/seos/keys.txt`

 ## Hardware for BLE support (experimental)